aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

     }

     /**
-     * here, from input we can figure out few points
+     * here, from the input we can figure out a few points
-     * we have two-part of increasing array one is 5,6,7 and 0,1,2,3,4, so we have to find 0 index value as output,
+     * We have two-part of increasing arrays one is 5,6,7 and 0,1,2,3,4, so we have to find the 0 index value as output,
-     * so we will calculate the mid-value first now we have to figure out in which part my mid-index is existed
+     * so we will calculate the mid-value first now we have to figure out in which part my mid-index exists
-     * if it is in second part then my pivot element will be mid or in left side of mid, end = mid;
+     * if it is in the second part then my pivot element will be mid or on the left side of mid, end = mid;
-     * if it is in first part then my pivot element will be in right side start = mid + 1
+     * if it is in the first part then my pivot element will be in the right side start = mid + 1
      * so to check the part of the array we can check this condition arr[mid] > arr[0]
-     * if above condition is true that means it lying in first part
+     * if the above condition is true that means it lying in the first part
-     * if mid-part is existed in second part then above condition will never be true because it is rotated sorted array */ public static int findPivotElement(int[] nums) {
+     * if mid-part has existed in the second part then the above condition will never be true because it is rotated sorted array
+     */
+    public static int findPivotElement(int[] nums) {
         int startIndex = 0;
         int endIndex = nums.length - 1;
-        // here we are iterating till < because when start become y and end become y which is already calculated will
+        //Here we are iterating till < because when start becomes y and end becomes y which is already calculated will
         // become infinite so removing =
         while(startIndex < endIndex) {

             int midIndex = startIndex + (endIndex - startIndex) / 2;
-            // checking last element and first element greater to find the right side to search
+            // checking the last element and first element greater to find the right side to search
             // if issue comes remove nums[midIndex] >= nums[nums.length-1]
             if(nums[midIndex] >= nums[nums.length - 1] && nums[midIndex] >= nums[0]) {
                 startIndex = midIndex + 1;